chemicalweaponsresearch/thermal_fogger/30-vietnam.Rmd

 ## Genesis {- #Genesis}

-In 1965, the US Chemical Advisor to the South Vietnamese Army's (ARVN) III Corps participated in planning a "search and destroy" operation in the Iron Triangle, which was known to house an elaborate Viet Cong tunnel system, and suggested using a Mity Mite fogger to aid in clearing tunnels [@USMACV1965].
+In 1965, the US Chemical Advisor to the South Vietnamese Army's (ARVN) III Corps participated in planning a "search and destroy" operation in the Iron Triangle, which was known to house an elaborate Viet Cong tunnel system, and suggested using a Mity Mite (Mitey Mite, Mighty Mite) fogger to aid in clearing tunnels [@USMACV1965].
 On the first day of the operation (October 8th), the force located a tunnel and set into motion an elaborate scheme to fog the tunnels with [hexachloroethane (HC)](/hc) smoke from burning pots, marking the first known tactical use of a thermal fogger to deploy chemical weapons agents [@USMACV1965; @RottmanDelf2012].
 Overall, the endeavor was dubbed a success in the report distributed the next month, despite the tunnel having been empty already [@USMACV1965].
 And although (highly toxic; @Simonis2020) munitions smoke was used in this application, it was noted that tear gas would be "very effective in flushing VC from tunnels" should there been any present [@USMACV1965].